-- (a) The Committee shall develop a NAV CANADA compensation philosophy and guidelines that are competitive and motivating, and that attract and retain all employees and management alike. - (b) The Committee shall, on an annual basis, review the Company's operating budget and assumptions with respect to employee costs prior to Board approval. - (c) The Committee shall, on an ongoing basis as required, within the context of budgets and policies established by the Board of Directors, review the suitability of the Company's labour negotiations strategy and give guidance as to overall costs. - (d) The Committee shall review the design and recommend for approval by the Board of Directors, the benefits to be provided by the NAV CANADA Pension Plans and Supplemental Retirement Plans. - (e) The Committee shall annually review certain relevant HR policies, including a Code of Conduct which shall be applicable to all employees, and when required, recommend changes for approval to the Board.
+- (a) The Committee shall develop a NAV CANADA compensation philosophy and guidelines that are competitive and motivating, and that attract and retain all employees and management alike. - (b) The Committee shall, on an annual basis, review the Company's operating budget and assumptions with respect to employee costs prior to Board approval, and liaise with other committees as appropriate. - (c) The Committee shall, on an ongoing basis as required, within the context of budgets and policies established by the Board, review the suitability of the Company's labour negotiations strategy and give guidance as to overall costs. - (d) The Committee shall review the design and recommend for approval by the Board, the benefits to be provided by the NAV CANADA Pension Plans and Supplemental Retirement Plans. - (e) The Committee shall annually review certain relevant HR policies, including a Code of Conduct which shall be applicable to all employees, and when required, recommend changes for approval to the Board.

-- (f) The Committee shall review submissions from the President & CEO and recommend approval to the Board, recruitment, appointments or terminations of Officers of the Company. - (g) The Committee shall evaluate the President & CEO's performance.
-This evaluation will include: - receipt from the President & CEO of his self-appraisal for the prior year's performance, and goals and objectives to be approved by the Committee for the upcoming year; - the conduct of interviews with the President & CEO's direct reports by the Chair of the Committee and the Chair of the Corporate Governance Committee; - an assessment of the President & CEO's performance by all directors, consolidated by an outside resource; and - feedback to the President & CEO on all aspects of the evaluation,
+- (f) The Committee shall review submissions from the President and recommend approval to the Board, recruitment, appointments or terminations of Officers. - (g) The Committee shall evaluate the President's performance.
+This evaluation will include: - receipt from the President of his self-appraisal for the prior year's performance, and goals and objectives to be approved by the Committee for the upcoming year; - the conduct of interviews with the President's direct reports by the Chair of the Committee and the Chair of the Corporate Governance Committee; - an assessment of the President's performance by all directors, consolidated by an outside resource; and - feedback to the President on all aspects of the evaluation.

-A consolidated assessment reflecting the evaluation carried out by the Committee will then be forwarded and approval recommended to the Board of Directors.
+A consolidated assessment reflecting the evaluation carried out by the Committee will then be forwarded and approval will be recommended to the Board.